ShiraBalint/Springboard-s-Capstone-2/README.md

 The Problem Statement I wanted to solve by using insights from analyzing the dataset was:
 What opportunities exist for the eCommerce cosmetic website to increase their monthly revenue by 10% in the next year by reducing cart abandonment or by brand/product restructuring?

-Here is how I cleaned the data and performed an intial analysis:
+Please see attached how I cleaned the data and performed an intial analysis in Python.

 And here is how I performed in depth analysis and visualized it in Tableau Public: https://public.tableau.com/profile/shira.balint8379#!/vizhome/Capstone2-eCommerceCostmeticswebsite/MonthlyRevenue